-If the time is not right for your Business School to go through a resource-intensive accreditation process, it may consider a lighter, yet highly effective quality assurance process called Validation.
-Validation serves as a quality assurance process developed to assess a Business School’s performance against BGA’s Charter principles.
-The process is primarily conducted online.
+If the time is not right for your Business School to go through a resource-intensive accreditation process, you may consider a lighter, yet highly effective quality assurance process called Validation.
+Validation serves as a quality assurance process developed to assess a Business School’s performance against BGA’s Charter principles, and is considered a great stepping-stone to achieving accreditation.

 BGA is the only Business School quality assurance organisation to offer candidate Schools a middle ground between membership and full accreditation.

 Validation serves as an excellent progression for Business Schools, as it aims to ensure that the Business School can demonstrate to external parties that it is reputable against independent international quality standards.

 The validation process is handled completely offsite, requiring no assessors to visit your campus or classrooms.
 Documents and files are also handled completely online using secure cloud-based technology, and assessments are held using the latest available software.